Hogshead: Varieties and standardisation

 A hogshead was also used as unit of measurement for sugar in Louisiana for most of the 19th century.
 Plantations were listed in sugar schedules by the number of hogsheads of sugar or molasses produced.
+Used for sugar in the 18th and 19th centuries in the British West Indies, a hogshead weighed on average 1792 lb.
 A hogshead was also used for the measurement of herring fished for sardines in Blacks Harbour, New Brunswick and Cornwall.